sirnotto/SpireMuse/README.md

 ## Publications related to Spire Muse

-Thelle, N. J. W. & Pasquier, P. (2021).
+- Thelle, N. J. W. & Pasquier, P. (2021).
 Spire Muse: A Virtual Musical Parner for Creative Brainstorming.
 In Proceedings of New Interfaces for Musical Expression (NIME 2021).
 NYU Shanghai, June 14-18, 2021.

-If you would like to learn more about the original MASOM, please review the following papers:

-MASOM V1
+## Publication related to MASOM:

 - Tatar, K. & Pasquier, P. (2017).
 MASOM: A Musical Agent Architecture based on Self-Organizing Maps, Affective Computing, and Variable Markov Models.
 In Proceedings of the 5th International Workshop on Musical Metacreation (MuMe 2017).

 - Tatar, K., Ens, J., Kraasch, J., Fan J., & Pasquier, P.A Comparison of Statistical Sequence Models in Musical Agents based on Self-Organizing Maps.
 Submitted to the Artificial Intelligence Journal.
 In review.

 - Tatar K., Pasquier P., Siu R. (2019) Audio-based Musical Artificial Intelligence and Audio-Reactive Visual Agents in Revive.
 Accepted to the International Computer Music Conference and New York City Electroacoustic Music Festival 2019 (ICMC-NYCEMF 2019).

+- Boersen, R., Liu-Rosenbaum, A., Tatar, K., & Pasquier, P. (2020).
+Chatterbox: an interactive system of gibberish agents.
+In Proceedings of the 26th International Symposium on Electronic Art ISEA2020 (pp. 55–62).
+Montreal, Canada.

 More info is available at: kivanctatar.com/masom